jeanbza/jadekler.github.io/_posts/2019-11-18-binary-search-tree-runtime-complexity.md

 search tree: one property of a BST is that a search operation requires no backtracking.
-That is: the path to a node always going to go at most to a leaf node - it never reaches a leaf and then has to backtrack and try a different choice at a former node, for example.
+That is: the path to a node always going to go at most to a leaf node - it never reaches a leaf and then has to backtrack and try a different choice at a former node.

-So, if the BST is unbalanced, the worst case time complexity to search for a value is `O(n)`: we can easily show that this is the case with the following tree:
+If the BST is unbalanced, the worst case time complexity to search for a value is `O(n)`.
+We can easily show that this is the case with the following tree:

 ![Left BST](/assets/left_bst.png)